hmlongco/Factory/README.md

 Factory is available under the MIT license.
 See the LICENSE file for more info.

+## Sponsor Factory

+If you want to support my work on Factory and Resolver, consider a [GitHub Sponsorship](https://github.com/sponsors/hmlongco)!
+Many levels exist for increased support and even for mentorship and company training.

+Or you can just buy me a cup of coffee!

 ## Author

 Factory is designed, implemented, documented, and maintained by [Michael Long](https://www.linkedin.com/in/hmlong/), a Lead iOS Software Engineer and a Top 1,000 Technology Writer on Medium.